swiftui-library/scrollview-reactive-header/README.md

 - [ ] Make `headerOverlay` interactive.
 At the moment, taps will be interecepted by the overlaid `ScrollView`
 - [ ] Add optional callback that reports internally-calculated scroll offset.
+- [ ] Remove dependency on `GeometryReader` for calculating status bar height. (at the moment, setting `.edgesIgnoringSafeArea(.top)` will interfere with this package's ability to calculate the height of the status bar. )